What is a variable in C? Learn int, double, and char with clear diagrams.

 Declaration, Assignment, and Overwriting

-To use a variable, you first declare it (reserve storage in memory), then assign a value to it.
+Before you can use a variable, you declare it (which reserves storage in memory), then assign a value to it.

 int num; // Declaration: reserve memory for the variable

-Note: = is not the equals sign; it is assignment.
-It stores the right-hand value into the variable on the left.
+Heads up:= isn't the equals sign from math class β it's assignment.
+It copies the value on the right into the variable on the left.

 How Overwriting Works

-Assigning a new value to a variable overwrites the previous value, which is lost.
-A variable can hold only one value at a time.
+Assigning a new value to a variable overwrites the old one β the previous value is gone.
+A variable holds exactly one value at a time.

 variable num